saphcarter/italian_3200_project/Project_Acceptance_Test.md

 - A user can record their own audio (functionality).
 - Audio playing and recording functions work on both windows and macOS (functionality).
 - Audio tracks are decipherable and above a certain decibel threshold (quality).
-- A test user can play and record audio without outside help.
+- A user can play and record audio without outside help (usability).

 ### 2.2 Conditions of testing

 - Conduct test in a quiet room.
 - Ensure hardware used in testing is known to function adequately.
-- Test user must not be someone who developed the platform.
+- Usability tester must not be someone who developed the platform.

 ### 2.3 Test Descriptions

-#### 2.3.1 Test A - Play audio, manual test
+#### 2.3.1 Test A - Play audio

 Procedure:

-1. Navigate to a test question screen and ensure volume is turned up.
+1. Navigate to a quiz question screen and ensure volume is turned up.
-2. Activate component that plays test audio.
+2. Activate component that plays the question audio.

 Expected output: the audio file will play and sound can be heard from the device

-#### 2.3.2 Test B - Record audio, manual test
+#### 2.3.2 Test B - Record audio

 Procedure: